Your Licensed La Mesa Stairlift Specialists

 Outdoor

-College East condo — straight rail in a two-story near SDSU with HOA accommodation
+College East condo — straight rail on carpeted stairs with HOA accommodation

-A two-story condo in a 1970s complex near San Diego State University.
-Mr. Okafor, 76, had been sleeping on the couch for three weeks after rotator cuff surgery because the staircase to the only bedroom was too painful to navigate.
-His HOA initially pushed back on the installation.
-We submitted a FEHA reasonable-accommodation request under California Government Code 12927 — the HOA approved it within ten days.
-We installed a standard straight rail on the existing carpeted treads, mounted the chair so it parks flush at the bottom with the seat folded so the hallway to the kitchen stays clear, and left behind the operating manual and the FEHA documentation for Mr. Okafor's records.
-He was back in his own bedroom the same day.
+A two-story condo in a 1970s complex near San Diego State University with carpeted stairs from the hallway to the only bedroom.
+Mr. Okafor, 76, had been sleeping on the couch for three weeks after rotator cuff surgery.
+His HOA initially pushed back.
+We submitted a FEHA reasonable-accommodation request under California Government Code 12927 — approved in ten days.
+The brown-upholstered seat rides on carpeted treads that match its color and parks at the landing area.
+Wall-mounted light switches sit just above.
+Mr. Okafor was back in his own bedroom the same day.

 Installation details